-- Journals are electronic, with perpetual access whenever possible, and include the offerings of all the major scholarly publishers in the field.
+- Journals are electronic, with perpetual access whenever possible.
 Electronic journal backfiles are purchased to augment available content or replace print, based on requests, usage data, and space considerations.

 - Monographs are preferentially purchased as e-books to support wider access, particularly for edited, individually-authored chapter works.
 Exceptions may be made at individual user request.

 - Bibliographic Databases provide access to the extensive literature of the field and are exclusively purchased in electronic format.